Learn forex trading today!

 EUR/USD = 1.2752

-When buying and selling currency pairs, the prices for each occasion have a specific name.
-The price of selling a currency pair is called the Bid price, and the price a forex trader is willing to pay for buying a currency pair is called Ask price.
+Simply put – the Bid/Ask Price is the price at which a market-maker or dealer is prepared to buy securities or other assets.
+When buying and selling currency pairs, the prices for each occasion has a specific name and the price of selling a currency pair is called the Bid price, for buying a currency pair – Ask price.
 Both Bid and Ask prices are updated in real time.

 1) A standard lot, is equal to 100,000 units of the base currency(1 lot of EURUSD = 100,000 EUR)